Skip to main content

 • Table of contents:

-6. The choice between index funds and flexi cap funds
+2. Differences between index funds and flexi-cap funds

 The primary difference between an index fund and a flexi cap fund lies in their investment strategy.
 While an index fund is a passive fund that merely mirrors a specific index, a flexi cap fund involves active fund management.
 In the case of flexi cap funds, the fund manager uses their expertise to select stocks across market caps and seek to outperform the market and deliver potentially long term growth.